 All medications, even those sold over the counter, have potential side effects.
 Treatments for relapsing MS are no different, and each has possible risks.

-According to the Consortium of Multiple Sclerosis Centers (CMSC), a large organization of health care providers for those with MS, any approved DMT may be considered as the first treatment for someone diagnosed with a relapsing type of MS. The choice should be based on what is best for that individual.
+According to the Consortium of Multiple Sclerosis Centers (CMSC), a large organization of healthcare providers for those with MS, any approved DMT may be considered as the first treatment for someone diagnosed with a relapsing type of MS. The choice should be based on what is best for the individual.
 Your doctor will help you decide on the treatment that works best for your needs and symptoms.

 The following DMTs have been approved by the FDA to treat relapsing forms of MS.